 A Stroke may affect different areas of your body.
 Common areas which can be enhanced through Neurological Physiotherapy include:

 - Improving arm and hand function after Stroke

 - Reducing post-stroke shoulder pain from shoulder instability or weakness

 - Enhancing mobility by addressing any foot dragging

 - Re-educating movement patterns through natural and assisted technology methods, such as:

 Sometimes patients have been told that they have reached a point where they will no longer improve.

 From our experience, we have seen improvement in clients many years after the onset of their condition.
-With determination and help from our specialist team of Neurological Physiotherapists, PhysioFunction can help clients regain movement and function long after they have been told they have ‘plateaued’ in their recovery.
+With determination and help from our specialist team of Neurological Physiotherapists, PhysioFunction can help clients regain movement and function long after they have been told they have ‘plateaued’ in their recovery after stroke.

 From our clients

 I went from hardly being able use my hand to now being able to pick up a glass and drink from it without spilling!
 It has now been over two years since my stroke and if I hadn't discovered the Saebo hand splint, I could have been a lot worse off.
 Now I use Saebo once a day and attend weekly physio.